rdgoodman/MICPSO/ReadMe.txt

 > Find some non-planar graphs

-> Compare to greedy algorithm and hillclimb
+> Compare to greedy algorithm and hillclimb for all applications

 > Because the factors never really seem to decrease for MN and aren't re-normalized, they just keep getting bigger.
 This might not be an issue, but we should consider finding some way to mitigate this just